winterwings/node-eveswag/README.md

 * **Lightweight**
   One file, one prerequisite.
 * **No limits in tokens**
-  Aimed towards big projects, every scoped call can take its own auth token.
+  Aimed towards big projects with lots of users, every auth protected call can take its own auth token and scopes list.
 * **Scopes**
-  Every call gets checked against provided list of scopes, so you don't have to worry about it.
+  Every auth protected call gets checked against provided list of scopes, so you don't have to worry about it.
 * **Endpoints status**
   You can always view the status of endpoints without delay.
 * **Error tolerance**
-  It can avoid some errors often happening on ESI by making multiple attempts where it is safe (bad gateway, timeout, etc), and presents errors in a readable format as possible.
+  It can avoid many known errors often happening on ESI by making multiple attempts where it is safe (bad gateway, timeout, etc), and presents errors in a readable format as possible.
 * **Avoidance of endpoints with red status**
   As an optional feature, it helps you to deal with problematic endpoints.
 * **Endpoint upgrade notifications**